 What if the infamous Schlieffen Plan — which proposed to trap the French armies between the Atlantic coast and their fortresses on the German border by attacking through neutral Belgium — had worked?
 (Some military historians in Germany contended after the war it could have if only Helmuth von Moltke had stuck with the plan.
 More recent analysis suggests it was doomed from the start.)

 Chancellor Theobald von Bethmann-Hollweg set out Germany’s war aims in 1914 in the so-called Septemberprogramm.
 The purpose was to weaken France to such an extent that it could never wage war on Germany again.
 All fortifications in a zone running from Dunkirk in the west to Boulogne in the east were to be razed.
 Germany would seize the iron mines at Briey and force a commercial treaty on the French for the benefit of its own enterprises.

-Belgium was to partially incorporated into the German Empire; Luxembourg was to be annexed altogether.
+Belgium was to be partially incorporated into the German Empire; Luxembourg was to be annexed altogether.
 The Netherlands would remain independent but brought into the German fold.
-Perhaps, Von Bethmann-Hollweg suggested, Antwerp could be given to the Dutch in exchange for a customs union and alliance?
+Perhaps, Von Bethmann-Hollweg suggested, Antwerp could be given to the Dutch in exchange for a customs union and an alliance?